HL7/fhir-saner/input/pagecontent/introduction.md

 through EHR systems generally.

 ##### SupplyRequest and SupplyDelivery
-The [SupplyDelivery](https://hl7.org/fhir/R4/supplydelivery.html) resources can be used to determine quantities of supplies, such as PPE or or disposable items used during treatment.
+The [SupplyDelivery](https://hl7.org/fhir/R4/supplydelivery.html) resources can be used to determine quantities of supplies, such as PPE or disposable items used during treatment.
 These resources are relatively new and not widely available.

 ##### Measure and MeasureReport Resource